 Computers, tablets, and workstations are a cornerstone of the rapidly expanding IT sector.
-Their multiplication results in growing electricity consumption and mountains of electronic waste, which can and should be better tackled at design stage.
+Their multiplication results in growing electricity consumption and mountains of electronic waste, which can and should be better tackled at the design stage.

 The computer stock in the EU was estimated at 535 million units in 2015, and may increase to 671 million by 2030.